FAQ(s)

 Students may choose to contact a Student Conduct Adviser (SCA).
 SCAs assist students in navigating the student conduct process.
 An SCA can help educate students about the conduct process, hearings, appeal procedures, and provide general support.

-• Isn't going through the local court and going through the student conduct process the same thing?
+• Is going through the local court and the student conduct process the same thing?

-No. The University addresses cases involving violations of KU policy.
+No. The university addresses cases involving violations of KU policy.
 The court system adjudicates cases involving violations of law.
-Depending on the circumstances, students may have to go through one channel or the other.
-In some cases, they may be subject to both.
-Regardless, both systems are separate and distinct from one another; an outcome in one process does not equate to the same outcome in the other process.
+Depending on the circumstances a student will be subject to both processes for the same incident.
+The student conduct process and criminal justice process are separate and distinct from one another.
+An outcome in one process does not equate to the same outcome in the other process.

 • Is there a dress code I need to follow if I am going through the hearing process?

-• Can a respondent (accused student) appeal a decision made in the student conduct process?
+• As a respondent (accused student), can I appeal a decision made in the student conduct process?

 Yes.
-After being informed of a decision by a hearing authority, Respondents have the option of filing an appeal challenging the outcome of their case if they believe an error or mistake was made with their case.
-Appellants have five (5) days to request an appeal and all appeals must follow the appeal procedure defined in Student Code of Conduct, as found in the student handbook The Key.
+After being informed of a decision by a hearing authority, Respondents have the option of filing an appeal challenging the outcome of their case if they believe a specific error was made with their case.
+Appellants have five (5) days to request an appeal and all appeals must follow the appeal procedure defined in the Student Code of Conduct, as found in the student handbook The Key.

-• What happens to the respondent (accused student) if the student is found responsible for a conduct violation?
+• What happens when a respondent is found responsible for a conduct violation?

 If a respondent is found responsible, a sanction(s) will be issued.
 Factors that help to determine the level of sanctioning include the severity of the violation and the student's conduct record (if any).
-Sanctions typically include both passive sanctions such as a disciplinary reprimand or disciplinary probation, AND active sanctions such as community service, an alcohol education program, and/or a writing assignment.
+Sanctions typically include both passive sanctions such as a disciplinary reprimand or disciplinary probation, AND active sanctions such as an alcohol education program, and/or a reflection assignment.

-• What is the standard of evidence used in the student conduct process?
+• What is the standard of proof used in the student conduct process?

 • What is FERPA?
 How does it apply?